• Skip to content

 | 4 min read | 09 Feb 2023

-Final guidelines on common procedures and methodologies for the SREP for investment firms
+Final SREP guidelines for investment firms

 Final guidelines on common procedures and methodologies for the supervisory review and evaluation process for investment firms, along with final draft Regulatory Technical Standards on Pillar 2 add-ons for investment firms are published.